 We’ve all seen the action movies where a guy gets shot.
 Only to then down a bottle of whiskey.
 Well, that idiot would bleed to death.
 When you have a wound, which is what a tattoo is, you should avoid alcohol to reduce bleeding.

 Save the benders until after the tattoo has healed.
-Once it’s all healed up, drink as much whiskey as you like.
+Once it’s all healed up you can drink as much whiskey as you like.

 Avoid pork and any foods that seep through your pores before and after a long tattoo session